Sparkling Rosé JelliesPRINT RECIPE

 - Take the thick creamy part of the coconut cream out of the can and put in a bowl.
 Mix with a wooden spoon until smooth.

-- Add Berries with Chia Seed Preserve and mix.
+- Add Berry with Chia Preserve and mix.

 - Spoon cream over the top of your jellies and garnish with edible flowers.